Vector35/binaryninja-api/docs/guide/debugger.md

 Clicking the debugger sidebar button (along the left edge of the main window, the one that looks like a bug) will activate the debugger sidebar.

-The debugger sidebar contains four widgets: the control buttons, the register widget, the breakpoint widget, and the module widget.
+The debugger sidebar contains three widgets: the control buttons, the register widget, and the breakpoint widget.

 #### Control Buttons